Skip to content

 skilltap tap update home # one tap

 Tap indexes are refreshed automatically when you run skilltap update.
-It pulls the latest tap.json for every git tap before checking your installed skills — so newly added skills in a tap become discoverable in the same step as your skill updates.
+It pulls the latest tap.json for every tap before checking your installed skills — so newly added skills in a tap become discoverable in the same step as your skill updates.

 tap update is self-healing: if the local clone is missing it re-clones automatically, and it syncs the remote URL from config before pulling.
 This means you can fix a URL in config.toml and run skilltap tap update <name> — no manual directory deletion needed.